ifernandolopez/multimodal_mortality_covid/CONFIGURE.md

 This creates the environment at $HOME/.conda/envs/python_3_9_19

+Unlike pyenv, conda can install native dependencies along with python precompiled binaries (called "conda packages") that bundle both the python code and the native libraries they depend on.

+So, when you install a package like pandas or numpy with Conda, it automatically includes the necessary native components like liblzma, libffi, or libopenblas, even if those are missing from your system.

 ## 2. Activate Python 3.9.19

 You must activate the correct Python version in each session using one of the following options.